Vuk-Luzanin/AudioStream-Management-System/README.md

 - Relational database design with foreign key constraints.
 - Tables for users, locations, audio recordings, categories, packages, subscriptions, listening sessions, ratings, and favorite lists.
 - Pre-filled data for testing and demonstration purposes.

-### Database Setup
-1. Import the SQL dump file located in the `baze/` folder to initialize the database.
-2. Ensure the database configuration matches the connection settings in the server and subsystems.

----

-## 🔄 System Workflow

-1. **Client Application**: Accepts user requests via console or GUI.
-2. **Central Server**: Receives and processes RESTful requests, then routes them to the appropriate subsystem via JMS.
-3. **Subsystems**: Perform database operations using JPA and respond to the server.

 ---